gajus/brim/README.md

 The minimal-ui viewport property is [no longer supported](https://developer.apple.com/library/ios/releasenotes/General/RN-iOSSDK-8.0/) in iOS 8.
 However, the minimal-ui itself is not gone.
 User can enter the minimal-ui with a "touch-drag down" gesture.

 There are several pre-conditions and obstacles to manage the view state, e.g. for minimal-ui to work, there has to be enough content to enable user to scroll; for minimal-ui to persist, window scroll must be offset on page load and after orientation change.
-Furthermore, [there is no way of calculating the dimensions of the minimal-ui](http://stackoverflow.com/questions/26801943/how-to-get-the-window-size-of-fullscreen-view-when-not-in-fullscreen) using the `screen` variable, and thus no way of telling when user is in the minimal-ui in advance.
+However, [there is no way of calculating the dimensions of the minimal-ui](http://stackoverflow.com/questions/26801943/how-to-get-the-window-size-of-fullscreen-view-when-not-in-fullscreen) using the `screen` variable, and thus no way of telling when user is in the minimal-ui in advance.

 ## Features